gouravkhator/eester/README.md

 ## Flow of error handling

-Error should be thrown like next(err) or some error message, and while catching that error in routes, we can have AppError as the modified error of our app.
+In any models or other utils, we should throw errors either like next(err) in mongoose hooks, or some error message directly.
+While catching that error in routes, we can have AppError handle the errors, and throw AppError, as the modified error of our app.

-This will again call next(err) but now we handle that in handleErrors middleware.
+This will again call next(err) in the routes, but now this err will mostly be instance of AppError, and now we can handle that err in handleErrors middleware.
+This handleErrors middleware runs as the last middlware for every request.